buildcomplete/crypto-capex-timeline-explorer/readme.md

 ### Get time and date of when data was downloaded
-This is mostly just for fun to see how the data was downloaded

-I acually had to change the alignement of the csv file, as both octave and excel read wrong when there are more than 32768 chars in a row...
+This is mostly just for fun to see how the data was downloaded I had to change the alignement of the csv file, as both octave and excel read wrong when there are more than 32768 chars in a row...
 ```ruby
 File.open("dtime.csv", "w") do |file|
   file.puts(old_or_valuable_coins.inject(" ") {|string, c| string + ";" + c[:id]})
   dates.each {|d|